YAsereb/rsschool-cv/cv.md

 * discord: Yaroslav Serebrenikov (@YAsereb)

 ## About me
-I'm 29 yers old.
+I'm 29 years old.
 I working for an engineering company as a leading engineer.
-I started learning front-end in Junyary 2022 on MDN and earn.javascript.ru.
+I started learning front-end in January 2022 on MDN and earn.javascript.ru.

 ## Skills
 HTML